Masato Uchishiba: Biography

-To win the Olympic gold at Athens, he defeated Jozef Krnáč of Slovakia.
+To win the Olympic gold at Athens, he defeated Jozef Krnáč of Slovakia in the men's 66 kg final.
 Of winning the gold, he said, "I wanted this so badly I wouldn't have cared if it was my last fight ever," though his comments were officially translated as: "It is probably my last Olympics, that is why I am proud of my medal."
 At the 2005 Judo World Championships, he won silver in his division.
 He also won the gold medal at the 2008 Summer Olympics against Benjamin Darbelet of France.

 Starting in April 2010, Uchishiba coached the women's judo team at Kyushu University of Nursing and Social Welfare in Kumamoto Prefecture.
 In November 2011, the school released Uchishiba from his coaching position following sexual harassment allegations.
 On 6 December 2011, he was arrested by the Tokyo Metropolitan Police Department on suspicion of rape in Tokyo in September 2011.
 Uchishiba said that the act was consensual.
-On 1 February 2013, Tokyo District Court has declined his claim as "impossible to trust", and sentenced him to 5 years in prison.
+On 1 February 2013, Tokyo District Court declined his claim as "impossible to trust", and sentenced him to 5 years in prison.

+Submission grappling career

+Uchishiba competed in a superfight against Taisei Sakuraba at Quintet 4 on September 10, 2023.
+He was submitted with a kneebar.